Visa to Nigeria: cost, terms, features

 • Purpose: short-term work, equipment installation, training

-• Visa validity period: 90 days
+• Visa validity: 90 days

 Long-term visa